Benchmarking Quantum Computers via Protocols, Comparing Superconducting and Ion-Trap Quantum Technology: Conclusions

 \section{Conclusions}

 In conclusion, we have demonstrated the utility of the Benchmarking via Protocols as a robust metrics producer for evaluating quantum performance across fundamentally different physical implementations of a quantum computer.
-Our comparative analysis highlights distinct architectural advantages: the AQT's IBEX Q1 system excels in simple protocols, as the performance is similar and the connectivity map is much more flexible, while the Heron-r2 superconducting system demonstrates superior performance on most of the complex generalized protocols.
+Our comparative analysis highlights distinct architectural advantages: the AQT's IBEX Q1 system excels in the regular protocols, as the performance is similar and the connectivity map is much more flexible, while the Heron-r2 superconducting system demonstrates superior performance on most of the generalized protocols.
 Notably, while the IBM architectures exhibited significant generation-over-generation improvement, the effective computational size of these processors remains substantially smaller than their total physical qubit count.

-Furthermore, this study underscores the critical impact of operational instability on benchmarking.
-As detailed in our analysis of limitations, factors such as temporal drift and calibration shifts necessitate rigorous adaptive workflows.
+This work also highlights the critical importance of operational transparency in quantum hardware to achieve reliable and rigorous benchmarking, an area where both AQT and IBM excel.
+By granting researchers the granular control necessary to isolate and evaluate specific sub-regions, these providers actively support independent, objective assessments of quantum advantage.
+In addition, we would like to express our appreciation to AQT and IBM for offering accessible pricing models that facilitate academic research, as this financial accessibility is essential for conducting the extensive, protocol-based evaluations presented in this study on chips and many sub-chips.
+In the name of science, we encourage other companies to emulate the independent qubit availability and the fair pricing which allow researchers to preform such assessments.

-We recommend that quantum firmware developers adopt the Benchmarking via Protocols methodology to rigorously demonstrate the quantumness and practical usability of their chips and optimal sub-chips.
-We also acknowledge the value of accessible pricing models and the granular control over qubit addressing provided by the platform firmware.
-These features were indispensable for conducting the precise, sub-region focused analysis required by our benchmarking methodology.
+We recommend that quantum firmware developers adopt the Benchmarking via Protocols methodology to rigorously and intuitively demonstrate the quantumness and practical usability of their chips and optimal sub-chips.

 The results of this research suggest several directions for future research to further refine the Protocol-based Benchmarking methodology.
 A primary objective is the expansion of this framework to a wider array of available platforms and physical architectures types to continue build a robust, architecture agnostic ``common language'' for QC benchmarking.
 While this work primary focus on circuit-based architectures, future efforts could explore the flexibility of protocol-level abstraction when applied to no-circuit paradigms, such as Measurement-Based QC (MBQC)~\cite{PhysRevLett.86.5188, Lanyon_2013, Wei_2021}, Adiabatic Quantum Computing (AQC)~\cite{Albash_2018} and ``boson sampling''-type non-universal linear optical quantum computing (non universal LOQC)~\cite{aaronson_2010, Gard_2015}, to test the universality of our binary criteria.